SuperioOne/nut_webgui/docs/examples/08_enabling_auth.md

 password = "passw0rd"

 [spear-of-democracy]
-password = "⇩⇧⇨⇧⇦⇨"                         # No pesky character limit
-permissions = ["instcmd"]
+password = "⇩⇧⇨⇧⇦⇨"                         # Passwords do not have any character limit. permissions = ["instcmd"]

 [sector-g-admin]